Universal Boolean Functions Part 5: Identifying Sheffer Functions Using Post’s Completeness Criterion

 In the last post in this series, we defined universality of Boolean functions, went through a few proofs that specific sets were universal, and we showed the existence of two arity 2 Sheffer functions NAND and NOR.
 In this post, we’ll sketch out a proof showing that these are the only binary Sheffer functions.

 Determining that a given function can’t be created by compositions of others from a set seems, at least at the outset, difficult.
 Who are we to say there is not some absurd combination, maybe involving many thousands layers of composition, that does not replicate the function we want?
-If there is a key fact that I took from the learning I did for this post, it’s that the key to proving that a set fails to be universal lies in the properties of functions that are left invariant by composition.
+If there is a key fact that I took from the learning I did for this post, it’s that the properties of Boolean functions that are preserved by composition are the key to understanding their behaviour.
 If we can show that there is a property preserved by any combination of functions in our set, but that does not hold for all Boolean functions in general, then we have shown it cannot be universal.

 [Read more]